Strategic drift can – and does – occur. Here are the the four stages of strategic drift.

 Phase 4: Transformational change or death

-That says it all – this is the point where organisations either undertake significant, transformational change to meet the changing needs of the customer… or they don’t.
+That says it all – this is the point where organizations either undertake significant, transformational change to meet the changing needs of the customer… or they don’t.

-For transformational change to occur, management needs to be bold, savvy and smart, having the foresight to recognise the direction that needs to be taken.
+For transformational change to occur, management needs to be bold, savvy and smart, having the foresight to recognize the direction that needs to be taken.

 After all, the two choices here are clear:

-- Implement a change management strategy to make a significant transformation in the organisation – This could result in success or rapid failure.
+• Implement a change management strategy to make a significant transformation in the organization – This could result in success or rapid failure.

 So what does this all mean?

-At each stage, organisations need to be aware of the dangers and take action to prevent them from drifting too far off course.
+At each stage, organizations need to be aware of the dangers and take action to prevent them from drifting too far off course.

-Don’t forget to check out our blog series for all things strategy, strategic planning and strategic execution and more.
+Don’t forget to check out our other blogs for all things strategy, strategic planning and execution.

 And there’s more to strategic drift too – learn about it with Being Intelligent.